 - Application Deadline.
-The Teacher Preparation and Credentials office deadline for receipt of applications for fall semester is the first Monday in March and for spring semester is the first Monday in October of the semester preceding program matriculation. - Subject Matter Competency.
-Multiple Subject, Mild/Moderate or Moderate/ Severe: Applicants for these programs may complete subject matter competence in one of two ways: (1) complete college course work for an approved Multiple Subject subject matter program at a California college and/or (2) pass the CSET Exam.
-Please be advised that, because of the large number of applicants to the Multiple Subject Program, acceptance preference is given to applicants who have already completed a subject matter program or passed the CSET.
+The Teacher Preparation and Credentials office deadline for receipt of applications for fall semester is the first Monday in March and for spring semester is the first Monday in October of the semester preceding program matriculation. - Subject Matter Competency

+Multiple Subject: Applicants for the Multiple Subject program must complete subject matter competence by passing the CSET Exam.
+Please be advised that, because of the large number of applicants to the Multiple Subject Program, acceptance preference is given to applicants who have already passed the CSET.
 (Subject Matter Competency is not required for Early Childhood Special Education.)

-Single Subject: Applicants for the Single Subject Program may complete subject matter competency in one of two ways: (1) complete college course work for an approved Single Subject subject matter program at a California College or University or (2) pass the appropriate PRAXIS Subject Exam and/or SSAT or CSET.
+Single Subject: Applicants for the Single Subject Program may complete subject matter competency in one of two ways: (1) complete college course work for an approved Single Subject subject matter program at a California College or University or (2) pass the appropriate CSET exam.
 Some departments require a specialized interview for certification of competence in the subject.
+For more information, please contact the Teacher Preparation and Credentials office, (916) 278-6403, Eureka Hall 216.

-Multiple Subject, Single Subject units remaining in subject matter competence: Students entering the Teacher Preparation program under an approved subject matter program may have a maximum of 3 units (or one course) of non-elective course work remaining for the Level I Multiple Subject or Single Subject Credential Program.
+Multiple Subject, Single Subject units remaining in subject matter competence: Students entering the Teacher Preparation program under an approved subject matter program may have a maximum of 3 units (or one course) of non-elective course work remaining for eligibility to enter the Level I Multiple Subject or Single Subject Credential Program.
 (Students accepted to the program must complete all subject matter program courses before the beginning of the final semester of the program.)